School Design

 Ar.
 Raju Kumar

 Ar.
 Raju Kumar, a proud graduate in architecture, is making strides in the professional world.
 With a deep love for both writing and architecture, Raju brings a unique view to his designs.
-His journey, enriched by a diploma in architecture, shows his commitment to learning and growth.
+His journey, enriched by a diploma and degree in architecture, shows his commitment to learning and growth.
 As a dedicated professional, Raju always looks for ways to improve his skills, aiming to make a lasting impact in the architectural field.

 Raju Kumar (Asst.
 Architect)